pkkid/x11pygrid/README.md

 mv x11pygrid.py x11pygrid
 chmod +x x11pygrid
 ```
 Also you should check if choosen directory is in `echo $PATH` and install dependencies by hand.
 Because of that and many other reasons, the best solution is `pipx` or at least `pip`.

 ### Autostart ###
 It is propably the most natural to just add `x11pygrid` to the _Startup Applications_ aka _Autostart_.
 Depending on distro and window manager, it can be done in many ways.
-It is not recomended to do it by `cron`, because it's X11-dependent.
+It is not recomended to do it by `cron`, because x11pygrid is X11-dependent.

 ### Credit & License ###